 4. Although it’s painted on a wall, it's not a fresco.

-5. Da Vinci used a brand new technique on his future masterpiece.
+5. Leonardo da Vinci used a brand new technique on his future masterpiece.

 In order to spend all the time he needed to perfect every detail, da Vinci invented his own technique, using tempera paints on stone.
 He primed the wall with a material that he hoped would accept the tempera and protect the paint against moisture.

-6. Very few of da Vinci's original brushstrokes remain.
+6. Very few of Leonardo da Vinci's original brushstrokes remain.